g-ch/RAST_corridor_planning/readme.md

     sudo make install
     ```
 3. Install ``xxxxx``  __Siyuan and Moji__.
-4. Clone the code in an ROS workspace, update submodule and compile.
+4. Clone the code in a ROS workspace, update the submodule, and compile.
    ```
    mkdir -p rast_ws/src
    cd rast_ws/src